Treatment Effect Estimation with Observational Network Data using Machine Learning: Introduction

+where and $W_{-i} = (W_1, \ldots, W_{i-1}, W_{i+1}, \ldots, W_N)$ and $C_{-i} = (C_1, \ldots, C_{i-1}, C_{i+1}, \ldots, C_N)$.
+Thus, the EATE equals the average of the unit-specific treatment effects $\thetazeroi$, that is, the expected difference in outcomes $\Yi$ if the treatment was assigned to unit $i$ versus if it was retained from unit $i$.
+The unit-specific treatment effects may not be the same for all units because the outcomes may have different distributions conditional on $W_{-i}$ and $C_{-i}$ across units due to the spillover effects.
+In the setting without spillover effects, the distribution of $Y_i$ does not depend on $W_{-i}$ and $C_{-i}$, for each $i = 1, \ldots, N$, and thus the EATE coincides with the average treatment effect (ATE) if spillover effects are absent~\citep{Neyman1923, Rubin1974}.

-The literature frequently characterizes spillover effects via so-called exposure mappings in the potential outcomes framework~\citep{manski2013}.
-In this paper, we use features originating from a known network on the units to account for spillover effects from treatments and observed confounders~\citep{chin2019}.
-A network is an undirected graph whose nodes represent units and whose edges represent some kind of relationship among the units like for instance friendship, geographical closeness, or shared department in a company.
-The features are arbitrary functions of the network and the treatment and confounder vectors of the whole population, and they are specified by the user.
-The features capture all pathways through which spillover effects take place.
-For example, \citet{Cai2015} and~\citet{Leung2020} model the purchase of a weather insurance (outcome) of farmers in rural China as a function of attending a training session (treatment) and the proportion of friends (feature on direct neighbors in network) who attend the session.
-Our approach does not limit spillover effects to direct neighbors.
+We impose the following key assumption (that is standard in this literature~\citep{laan2017,Laan2014, sofrygin2017}): the spillover effects can be summarized by lower dimensional features.
+That is, we will use domain knowledge-informed features that are arbitrary functions of the network $G$ and the treatment and covariate vectors of all units~\citep{manski1993, chin2019}.
+The features are assumed to capture all pathways through which spillover effects take place.
+For example, \citet{Cai2015} and~\citet{Leung2020} model the purchase of a weather insurance (outcome) of farmers in rural China as a function of attending a training session (treatment) and the proportion of friends who attend the session (feature on direct neighbors in the network).

-We consider a structural equation model (SEM) to specify the data generating mechanism.
-Such an SEM approach is also used by \citet{Laan2014}, \citet{sofrygin2017}, \citet{laan2017}, and \citet{Metalina-Leo2022}.
-For simplicity, we consider continuous outcomes in this exposition.
-Please see Section~\ref{sect:model-formulation} for more details.
-The unit-level observations for $i=1,2,\ldots,\NN$ come from sequentially evaluating the structural equations

-for \iid\ $\epsCi$ and \iid\ and centered $\epsYi$ that are also independent of the $\epsCi$'s.
-For each unit $i$, we observe the binary treatment $\Wi\in\{0, 1\}$, a vector of observed confounders $\Ci$, and the features $\Zi$ and $\Xi$ capturing spillover effects unit $i$ receives from other units.
-Please see Section~\ref{sect:model-formulation} for a more precise account of how these features are constructed.
-The functions $\gonezero$ and $\gzerozero$, which govern the outcome model, and the propensity function $\hzero$ may be highly complex and nonsmooth, and they may include interaction terms and high-dimensional variables.